Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’m guessing the status match won’t end up going through.
 The promotion doesn’t specify what status level you need with IHG to qualify.
 You just need to be an IHG Rewards Club member.
 But IHG Platinum status is easy to earn because it comes free with the IHG® Rewards Club Premier Credit Card (and with the older version of the card, too)!

 Registration for the promotion is open until June 30, 2018, at 11:59 pm Eastern Time.
-If your upgrade is successful, you’re ANA Platinum status will be valid until March 31, 2019.
+If your upgrade is successful, your ANA Platinum status will be valid until March 31, 2019.

 The terms state: